neythonstreitz/encor-problem-sets/README.md

 # Cisco ENCOR v1.1 Practice Labs
-A collection of guided practice labs for the Cisco 350-401 ENCOR v1.1 exam.
+A collection of guided practice labs and solutions for the Cisco 350-401 ENCOR v1.1 exam.

 ## About the exam